Three97/20190427/readme.md

 Alternatively, you can navigate to the root directory of the API project on the command line, and run `dotnet run`.
 This will require one more change in the Angular file `location.service.ts`.
 Line 10 will need to be updated to `http://localhost:5000/api/locations`.

+Navigate to `Fms.Jpf.Submission.UI/weather-history` and `npm install` to get all the client-side dependencies installed.
+Then run the Angular app by executing `ng serve` in the `weather-history` directory.

+> NOTE: You will need to update the Dark Sky API secret key before the Angular application will execute properly.

 ## Angular File Changes

 ### Secret Key Update

-In the file `darksky.service.ts` file, update line 15 to be the secret key for your particular Dark Sky API token.
+In the file `darksky.service.ts` file, update line 15 to be the secret key for your particular Dark Sky API secret key.

 In the `location.service.ts` file, you may need to update the URL for the Location Service as it's dependent upon how you run the API (as explained in the [To Run Locally](#To-Run-Locally) section).